-Screening tests were identified by searching electronic databases (PubMed, PsycINFO, and

-Ingenta Connect), using combinations of the terms already used by Cullen et al. (2007) in their systematic review ("dementia," "Alzheimer," "cognitive impairment," "post stroke," "screen," "primary care," and "community") in order to replicate the findings and to update the existing tools for the last 10-year period.
-The search was complemented with the combination of words "cognitive screening," "screen," "systematic review," "MCI," "Alzheimer," "dementia," and excluding words "children" and "schizophrenia", in order to address those existing systematic reviews that have been performed for the last 10 years since the work by Cullen et al. (2007).
-Additionally, databases were searched for the terms "Boston process approach," "qualitative error analysis," and "quantified process approach" (to ensure inclusion of the work performed by Poreh (2000) to systematize the previous work done by Kaplan and colleagues on the BPA), in order to find out not only additional tests but also procedures and variables that could have already been used in the adaptation of existing tests to a PBA.
+Screening tests were identified by searching electronic databases (PubMed, PsycINFO and Ingenta Connect), using combinations of the terms already used by Cullen et al. (2007) in their systematic review ("dementia", "Alzheimer", "cognitive impairment", "post stroke", "screen", "primary care" and "community") in order to replicate the findings and to update the existing tools for the last 10 year period.
+The search was complemented with the combination of words "cognitive screening", "screen", "systematic review", "MCI", "Alzheimer", "dementia", and excluding words "children" and "schizophrenia", in order to address those existing systematic reviews that have been performed for the last 10 years since the work by Cullen et al. (2007).
+Additionally, databases were searched for the terms "Boston process approach", "qualitative error analysis" and "quantified process approach" (to ensure inclusion of the work performed by Poreh (2000) to systematise the previous work done by Kaplan and colleagues on the BPA), in order to find out not only additional tests but also procedures and variables that could have already been used in the adaptation of existing tests to a process-based approach.
 Individual test names were also used as search terms and the reference lists of papers yielded were manually searched for those studies identified as relevant when reviewing citations.